-According to the Medical Dictionary for the Health Professions and Nursing, Recommended Daily Allowance or RDA is “the average daily intake of a nutrient judged sufficient to meet the requirements of most healthy people, categorized by gender and age.”
+According to the Medical Dictionary for the Health Professions and Nursing, Recommended Recommended Daily Allowance of Nutrients or RDA is “the average daily intake of a nutrient judged sufficient to meet the requirements of most healthy people, categorized by gender and age.”

 Soil quality is often poor, thanks to extensive use of fertilizers and chemicals.
 This means crops no longer have the minerals and vitamins at the levels they once did.
 Our increased consumption of highly processed foods, our sedentary lifestyle choices, side effects of prescription medications and high concentrations of stress – all work against us.